-Want to loose track of days at a time, well put down the crack pipe and pick up a copy of Shane Warne Cricket ’99!
+Want to lose track of days at a time, well put down the crack pipe and pick up a copy of Shane Warne Cricket ’99!
 With your choice of “World Cup”, “Test series” and “Test season”, you’re likely to spend more time at the crease than Steve Smith did during the 2019 Ashes Series.

 Like the great man himself, Shane Warne ’99 was a case of full-blown entertainment, fancy rolling your arm over on a dust bowl in Mumbai? seam in a few looping in-swingers on a green top at lords?
 Or even bump the life out of some Pommies at the Wacca?
-It was all at your finger tips in this magical game.
+It was all at your fingertips in this magical game.

 Graphics so far beyond its time that it had you questioning the constructs of our own reality, with more pixels than you could through a kookaburra at.